Which sounds more exciting to you:

 “Suits” follows the lives of Harvey Specter and Mike Ross, who work as corporate lawyers—even though Ross is not a lawyer himself.
 The show is about their work (legal cases), relationships and personal lives.

 You will hear different legal terms while watching this show, such as “witness,” someone who saw (witnessed) a crime, and “will and testament,” which is a document where you write what should happen with your possessions and money when you die.
 Because the legal cases (problems between two sides, which are resolved by lawyers in court) can be serious or violent, this show is also rated as mature.

 You can watch “Suits” on USA Network.

 The show involves drug rings (people involved in making, selling and buying drugs), crime and the struggles of illness.
-The show has won over twenty TV awards.
-The show is rated for mature audiences, and you can learn science terms and modern English slang.
+The show has won over 20 TV awards.
+It is rated for mature audiences, and you can learn science terms and modern English slang.